-Richmont students are expected to maintain the highest standards of scholarship with a term grade-point average of 3.0 (B).
-Any student whose term grade-point average falls below 3.0 during a given semester will receive a letter of scholastic warning from the Records Office and placed on FSAP warning.
-Student who receive a term GPA of less than 3.0 in two successive semesters will be subject to dismissal.
+Richmont students are expected to maintain the highest standards of scholarship with a term GPA of 3.0 (B).
+Any student whose term GPA falls below 3.0 during a given semester will receive a letter of academic warning from the Records Office and placed on financial aid SAP warning.
+Students who receive a term GPA of less than 3.0 in two consecutive semesters will be subject to dismissal.
 A student dismissed for failure to maintain a 3.0 GPA may reapply after one year and must meet full admission criteria for the master's program at the time of re-application, in addition to any requirements stipulated at the time of dismissal.